samtorrisi/misc_scripts/README.md

 # older_scripts
-scripts from grad school, postdoc and beyond
+miscellaneous scripts from grad school, postdoc and beyond